alexjlockwood/roll-off-club/docs/advanced/wall-jumps-one-rolling.md

 # Wall Jumps & One-Rolling

+(This page is still under construction)

-TODO: how to do wall jumps
+* TODO: how to do wall jumps
-TODO: avoid wall jumps without dives because of dive bug and elim but (need gifs)
+* TODO: avoid wall jumps without dives because of dive bug and elim but (need gifs)

 ## One-roll timeouts